 Feedback on Portland’s Tennis Courts

 Thank you to everyone who participated in our online comment process this summer.
 The comment period ended September 7, 2021.
 We received a strong response with many thoughtful comments.
-We are now reviewing and summarizing all the comments, and we will share the final strategy this winter.
+We are now reviewing and summarizing all the comments, and we will share the final strategy in 2022.

 What is the Outdoor Tennis Courts and Emerging Recreation Strategy?